lukaszbudnik/migrator/README.md

 # Code Style

 If you would like to send me a pull request please always add unit/integration tests.
-Code should be formatted & checked using the following commands:
+Code should be formatted, checked, and tested using the following commands:

 ```
+go clean -testcache
-$ gofmt -s -w .
+gofmt -s -w .
-$ golint ./...
+golint ./...
-$ go tool vet -v .
+./vet.sh
+./coverage.sh
 ```

 # License